-Day Two: Travel on to Rapid City and take Hwy 79 south to Hot Springs and visit the Mammoth Site and Evans Plunge, a natural, warm water, spring-fed pool.
+Day Two: Travel on to Rapid City and take Hwy 79 south to Hot Springs and visit the Mammoth Site, an indoor active paleontological dig site and the only late Ice Age facility of its kind in North America; and Evans Plunge, a natural, warm water, spring-fed pool.
 Travel north to Wind Cave National Park and Custer State Park.
-Drive the wild life loop and see a herd of 1200 free roaming buffalo.
+Drive the wildlife loop and see a herd of 1200 free roaming buffalo.
 Move on to Custer City and visit Crazy Horse Memorial where a fifth granite face has emerged in the Black Hills.
 Overnight in Custer or Hill City.
 Places to Stay

 Day Five: Depart Deadwood for Lead and onto Spearfish Canyon National Scenic By-way and experience waterfalls, hiking trails and great places to eat.
-Travel onto Spearfish where you’ll enjoy the D.C Booth Fish Hatchery, museums, shops and restaurants.
+Travel onto Spearfish and experience the D.C Booth Fish Hatchery, museums, shops, and restaurants.
 Travel west to Wyoming on I-90 and detour to Devils Tower National Monument at Sundance.
-Drive thought the Big Horn Mountains either via Buffalo or Sheridan to Cody, Wyoming where in the summertime, you can take in the nightly rodeo.
+From the Black Hills, allow at least 7 hours to the east gate community of Cody, Wyoming where in the summertime, you can take in the nightly rodeo.
 Overnight in Cody.

 Day Six: Depart early for Yellowstone National Park.
 Tour Yellowstone Lake, the Grand Canyon, Upper Falls, Artists Point and the hundreds of hot pots, hot springs and geysers including Old Faithful.
 Overnight in Yellowstone or West Yellowstone.
 Take time to walk the vast trail systems and visit the Old Faithful Museum at Old Faithful Inn.
 Have your camera ready for grizzly bear sightings!

-Day Seven: Travel south to Teton National Park or return home via Crook City, Bear Tooth Pass and Red Lodge, Mt.
+Day Seven: Travel south to Grand Teton National Park or return home via Crook City, Bear Tooth Pass and Red Lodge, Mt.